There’s a little bridge in Sligachan on the Isle of Skye.

 No really, it does.

-Anyway, the way this stream became magical is one of our favourite stories on Skye.
+Anyway, the way this stream became magical is one of our favourite myths on Skye.

 It's the tale of The Enchanted Waters of Sligachan.
 And if you stay around for the ending, we’ll explain what you’re supposed to do in the water to gain eternal beauty.